 other corrective action, as may be appropriate.

-In the event that the Agency refers the case back to the Contractor or subcontractor, the Contractor or subcontractor shall submit a final investigation closing report to the Office of Investigations upon completing the investigation and after all feasible avenues of legal and/or corrective action have been taken.
+In the event that the Agency refers the case back to the Grantee or subgrantee, the Grantee or subgrantee shall submit a final investigation closing report to the Office of Investigations upon completing the investigation and after all feasible avenues of legal and/or corrective action have been taken.

-Contractors shall ensure the confidentiality of all reports of violations as listed above except as provided by law or court order.
+Grantees shall ensure the confidentiality of all reports of violations as listed above except as provided by law or court order.
 No retaliation shall be taken against any person filing a report.
-Additional information about reporting fraud, including examples of reportable violations, is available on the .
+Additional information about reporting fraud, including examples of reportable violations, is available on the Agency's website.

-Authority:
+Reference:

-Agency-Board Agreement §19
+Agency Board Agreement Section 21 (October 2022)

-Last Update: April 1, 2014
+Last Update: October 1, 2023